ryan-zeyuan-chen/ROB301/Lab4_Kalman_Filter/README.md

 | 20 Bloor Street W | (305,0) |

 ## Task 1: Line-Following Control
-To begin, apply the line-following control (from Lab 3): Ensure that the robot can smoothly follow the designated line provided in the test course.
+To begin, the line-following control (from Lab 3) is applied.
+This ensures that the robot can smoothly follow the designated line provided in the test course.

 ## Task 2: Unfiltered Localization
 The first demonstration is to localize the robot without the benefit of any filtering of sensor data.
 This will provide a baseline capability against which the benefits of Kalman filtering can be assessed.
 To accomplish this task, a starter code has been provided in `localizer.py`, which subscribes to the topic `/cmd_vel_noisy`.
 Using this velocity input, and `rospy`’s timing functions, a simple localization node is implemented which integrates the velocity over each discrete-time period to produce an estimate of the robot’s position.
 Note that `/cmd_vel_noisy` is the `/cmd_vel` topic with Gaussian noise added (due to the limited amount of space, odometry error does not significantly grow; the noise is added to simulate traveling overthe longer distances that a delivery robot would be required to traverse).
 To produce the simulated noise, run the node: